aliakarma/secure-agent-runtime/thesis_draft.md

 While DeBERTa-v3-base offers a marginally higher validation accuracy (+2.3%), its step execution time on a single CPU core is over 3.5× slower (~5.82s vs. ~1.66s for DistilBERT).
 This latency amplification is primarily due to DeBERTa-v3's disentangled attention mechanism and relative position embeddings, which are highly compute-intensive without GPU tensor core parallelism.

-In an autonomous multi-agent execution loop where the `TextSanitizer` is invoked recursively (potentially 5 to 10 times per session across supervisor and worker nodes), introducing a ~5.8s block per invocation would result in an unacceptable user latency bottleneck (>30-50 seconds per query).
-Consequently, **DistilBERT-base-uncased** was selected as the optimal production engine, achieving a fast local inference path (~1.66s) with minimal memory footprint (~260 MB) while keeping validation accuracy well above the acceptable baseline.
-If the local classifier fails to load or execute, the system gracefully falls back to a fast-path local heuristic parser.
-This dual-stage design ensures that malicious inputs are intercepted locally with minimal latency overhead, completely avoiding external API checks.
+On a single CPU core DeBERTa-v3's disentangled attention costs ~5.8 s per invocation, which in a recursively-invoked multi-agent loop would be an unacceptable bottleneck.
+On a GPU this collapses to ~7 ms/call (measured on an RTX 3050 Laptop, a ~800× speedup), which removes the latency objection entirely.

+**Detector precision finding and the chosen detector.** Live testing of the interactive dashboard revealed a precision limitation of the fine-tuned DistilBERT that the offline benchmark had missed: it classifies benign *imperative* instructions — e.g. *"Read this travel image and proceed"*, *"Please read the uploaded image"* — as INJECTION at ~0.97 confidence, so benign multimodal uploads were blocked.
+The offline benign set (`benign_requests.json`) did not contain such framing phrases, which is why the benchmark reported 0% FPR while the live system did not (a benign-set coverage gap we note as a limitation).
+The pluggable detector layer (`sanitizers/detectors.py`) resolves this by adopting **DeBERTa-PI** (`protectai/deberta-v3-base-prompt-injection`) as the single detector for **both the dashboard and the benchmark**: it passes all the benign imperatives (SAFE, 1.0) while still intercepting genuine injections, and the one pattern it misses (bare `output 'X'` emission directives) is caught by the pre-LLM emission-stripping and input-normalisation layers, so secured ASR remains 0% on the base benchmark.
+With GPU acceleration its latency is negligible, so there is no precision–latency trade-off to manage; DistilBERT is retained only as a CPU-only fast fallback (and for one clearly-labelled historical no-normalisation ablation).
+If the configured classifier fails to load, the system falls back to the local heuristic parser.

 ### 6.2 Modality Decoding and Triage
 Because the `TextSanitizer` requires text input, the remaining five sanitizers operate as modality decoders.
 They extract hidden strings from various formats and funnel them into the central intelligence engine:
-- **`VisualSanitizer`:** Employs a three-tier extraction chain: (1) OpenAI GPT-4o-mini Vision API for high-fidelity OCR, (2) local Tesseract OCR as CPU fallback, and (3) EXIF metadata extraction for hidden steganographic payloads.
-The `extract_text()` method produces raw text, while `sanitize()` appends an `[image ocr]` suffix to the classified text, enabling the multimodal bypass in downstream hooks.
+- **`VisualSanitizer`:** Employs a multi-stage extraction chain: (1) local Tesseract OCR (the default for reproducible/offline runs, forced via `FORCE_LOCAL_EXTRACTION=1`), (2) optional OpenAI GPT-4o-mini Vision when a key is present, (3) cross-format metadata harvest (EXIF + PNG tEXt/zTXt/iTXt + XMP), and (4) a corrected chi-square LSB **steganalysis** (Westfeld–Pfitzmann).
+Markers are stripped before classification (see §6.3); no path bypasses the classifier.
-- **`AudioSanitizer`:** Implements a two-tier transcription chain: (1) OpenAI Whisper API for high-accuracy speech-to-text, and (2) a local Whisper model (`openai/whisper-base`) running on CPU as fallback.
-Audio files are transcribed to text and the sanitizer appends an `[audio transcript]` suffix for downstream multimodal bypass.
+- **`AudioSanitizer`:** Implements a two-tier transcription chain: (1) local Whisper (`tiny`) by default / when `FORCE_LOCAL_EXTRACTION=1`, and (2) OpenAI Whisper API when a key is present.
+Audio is transcribed to text; modality markers are stripped before classification (no bypass).
 - **`VideoSanitizer`:** Implements a three-tier extraction chain: (1) OpenAI GPT-4o-mini multi-frame analysis, (2) local OpenCV keyframe extraction with Tesseract OCR on individual frames, and (3) sidecar text file fallback.
 Keyframes are extracted at configurable intervals (default: every 30th frame).
 The sanitizer appends a `[video frames]` suffix to classified text.
 - **`RAGSanitizer`:** Intercepts vector database retrievals.
 It scans memory chunks using local keyword heuristics and the local TextSanitizer classifier to detect data poisoning contextually.
 - **`ToolOutputSanitizer`:** Designed to recursively parse deeply nested JSON payloads returned by external APIs, applying structural unrolling to extract string leaf values before classification.

-### 6.3 Multimodal Bypass and Three-Layer Scanning Model
+### 6.3 Marker Stripping (replacing a removed "multimodal bypass" vulnerability)
-A critical engineering challenge is preventing classifier false positives on enriched prompts that contain structural markers (e.g., `[Extracted from uploaded image via OCR]`).
-The DistilBERT classifier was fine-tuned on plain-text prompts and produces OOD false positives on these markers.
-To address this, the `TextSanitizer` implements a **multimodal bypass**: prompts containing multimodal indicators (file extensions, extraction markers like `[Extracted from`, `[Transcribed from`) skip the classifier entirely, provided they do not contain heuristic injection keywords.
+A critical engineering challenge is preventing classifier false positives on enriched prompts that contain structural markers (e.g., `[Extracted from uploaded image via OCR]`), which a plain-text-trained classifier treats as out-of-distribution.
+An **earlier revision** addressed this with a "multimodal bypass" — prompts containing such markers *skipped the classifier entirely* if they lacked injection keywords. **This was a vulnerability, not a feature:** appending `[image ocr]` to any paraphrased, keyword-free injection made it sail through detection.
+The audit removed it.

-Security is maintained through a **three-layer scanning model**:
+The current design instead **strips the markers and still runs the full classifier** on the residual natural-language text (`TextSanitizer._strip_multimodal_markers`): the OOD tokens that caused false positives are removed, while injected *content* is always classified.
+Defense is layered:
-1. **Pre-Scan (Endpoint Level):** Raw extracted text from uploaded files is scanned by the TextSanitizer *without* multimodal indicators, so the bypass does not apply.
-Only high-confidence detections ($\geq 0.95$) register an injection with the Trust Engine, avoiding false positives on short command-like benign sentences (e.g., "User wishes to book a flight to London." at 0.87 confidence).
+1. **Ingestion pre-scan:** Raw extracted text is classified *before* any markers are added; only high-confidence detections register an injection with the Trust Engine.
-2. **Hook 1 (Enriched Prompt):** The full enriched prompt (user text + extracted content with markers) is scanned.
-The multimodal bypass applies here, correctly skipping classification on structural markers while the pre-scan has already caught injections in the raw content.
+2. **Hook 1 (enriched prompt):** Markers are stripped, then the classifier runs on the clean residual — no path skips detection.
-3. **Hook 2 (Tool Arguments):** When multimodal tools are invoked, the modality-specific sanitizer classifies the file content with an appended suffix (e.g., `[image ocr]`), which triggers the multimodal bypass for benign content.
+3. **Hook 2 (tool arguments):** The modality sanitizer classifies the extracted content (markers stripped) before the tool result enters reasoning.

 ### 6.4 Mitigating the Confused Deputy Problem
 The most significant achievement of the Multimodal Sanitization Layer is the mitigation of the Confused Deputy problem identified in Phase 3.

-By aggressively deploying the `ToolOutputSanitizer` at Hook 3 (Post-Tool Validation), every string returned by third-party APIs (e.g., flight and hotel mock APIs) is systematically extracted and evaluated by the LLM judge.
-When the automated red-team evaluation suite was executed against the upgraded architecture, the malicious "Hackville" payload—which previously hijacked the system—was successfully intercepted and neutralized.

-This proves that strict Input/Output sanitization, when explicitly decoupled from the agent's core reasoning LLM, provides a mathematically verifiable defense against Indirect Prompt Injections.
+By deploying the `OutputValidator` at Hook 3 (Post-Tool Validation), every string returned by a tool is evaluated before it re-enters reasoning.
+The indirect-injection threat model is exercised honestly: `_simulate_tool_poisoning` appends a payload drawn from a **generic, held-out pool** of injection phrasings — *decoupled from any benchmark token* — so the secured-vs-baseline gap measures detection of injection behaviour, not vocabulary overlap.
+(An earlier revision keyed poisoning to a magic string such as "hackville", which made the evaluation circular; that coupling was removed in the audit.)

+This isolates Input/Output sanitization from the agent's core reasoning, providing a deterministic, reproducible defense against the indirect-injection family — with the honest caveat that the classifier alone has limited recall on tool-output payloads (§10.4), so the keyword output validator and the deterministic layers carry this path.

 ### 6.5 Arbitrary File Upload Pipeline
 The `/run-travel-multimodal` endpoint implements a three-step pipeline for processing arbitrary user file uploads across all four supported modalities (text, image, audio, video):